The Gross Truth

 He taught Alast maths.
 Arithmetic.
 Geometry.
 The management of coin.
 Alast loved math, a concept he only vaguely understood before as big bits of counting smashing into each other.
 Once he realized the problem-solving power it granted him he felt like he could pick things up without touching them.
 He felt like he could brute force his way past ignorance by smelting two unknowns into something calculable.
 He made up problems for himself and practiced them during the day, using his brush as a pen and soapy foam as ink.
 He wrote equations into the deck and only did the appropriate amount of scrubbing when he made a mistake and needed it erased.
 One of the deckhands started to think the ship was trying to communicate with him by the numbers appearing in the grime.

 The second head was Nurkly Neenr, a woman whose skull Captain Rob had won in a game of cards.
 She was worth betting because she was an excellent storyteller; her previous owner was extremely sour when she realized she’d no longer have someone to send her to sleep with bedtime yarns.
 Nurkly’s skull was covered in scrawl, but Alast could not yet read the story written across her face.
 It was her job to teach him how.
-Alast was just as desperate to learn reading and writing as anything else, but his progress with it was slow.
+Alast was just as desperate to learn reading and writing as anything else, but his progress was slow.
 That was due partly to what he feared was a permanent injury in his hands caused by the days on the rope ladder.
 While his fist could close as tightly as ever, his fingers often curled involuntarily.
 Knots were really more about swift wrist motions, but writing required precision he hadn’t yet regained.
 His letters looked like tiny twistenbeast with shaky legs that were always falling over.

 He wanted reading to be as straightforward as math, but he quickly realized there were far more letters than numbers and he couldn’t make the ones he wanted just by adding or multiplying the ones he knew.
 He kept at it diligently though, because much of the knowledge aboard the ship was locked away in books.
 Once he understood their silent language he could learn from them whenever he wanted; he thought it a great improvement over people who could decide they weren’t in the mood to teach.